WangRui1235/compiler_cminus/README.md

-build a cminus(part of c language) compiler.
+Build a cminus(part of c language) compiler.